-When we talk about penetration tests, a lot of people think that it is just a matter of start our computers, run a few tools agains the objective, do a bit of magic and, done, the pentester discovers a few vulnerabilities.
-But the truth is far from this point of view, maybe in the films is something like that but not in the real life.
+When we talk about penetration tests, a lot of people think that it is just a matter of starting our computers, run a few tools against the objective, do a bit of magic and, done, the pentester discovers a few vulnerabilities.
+But the truth is far from this point of view, maybe in the films is something like that but not in real life.

-A pentesting is a well defined process, it has its methodologies like OSSTMM, OWASP and some others.
-All of them, define concrete steps and procedures that a penterter should follow to perform a proper task.
+A pen-testing is a well-defined process, it has its methodologies like OSSTMM, OWASP and some others.
+All of them, define concrete steps and procedures that a pentester should follow to perform a proper task.

-One of the things that it is well defined are the different phases of a pentesting.
-We can find well defined phases, each one of them specifying what needs to be done and when it needs to be done.
+One of the things that it is well defined is the different phases of a pen-testing.
+We can find well-defined phases, each one of them specifying what needs to be done and when it needs to be done.
 The tools you use to complete each one of these phases are not important in this article, in this article, it is just important the process.

 We can find five different phases in a pentest.
-Each one with its boundaries, objetives and goals well defined.
+Each one with its boundaries, objectives and goals well defined.
 These five phases are:

 - Gaining access